Lane routing

 Host mode uses blue-green slots behind the edge proxy.

-The agent alternates between blue and green containers, points the edge proxy at the newly ready slot, and keeps the previous slot alive for a short drain window. traffic_mode controls how the proxy treats clients during that window.
+The agent alternates between blue and green containers, points the edge proxy at the newly ready slot, and keeps the previous slot alive for a short drain window. traffic_mode controls how the proxy treats clients during that window, and access_policy controls who is allowed through at all.

 active_slot